-The procedures for preparing the annual disclosure of crime statistics include reporting statistics to the University community obtained from the following sources: the WLU Police Department (WLUPD), non-police officials (as defined below) Ohio County Sheriff's Office, Marshall County Sheriff's Office, and Wetzel County Sheriff's Office.
+The procedures for preparing the annual disclosure of crime statistics include reporting statistics to the University community obtained from the following sources: the WLU Police Department (WLUPD), non-police officials (as defined below), Title IX Coordinator, and Ohio County Sheriff's Office.
 For statistical purposes, crime statistics reported to any of these sources are recorded in the calendar year the crime was reported.